Allen-Golder Carpenter: Water Memory

 175 x 31 cm; 68 7/8 x 12 1/4 in

-Carpenter's work revolves around the personal processing of his family history and memory, which depicts the show's core topic.
+Carpenter's work revolves around the personal processing of their family history and memory, which depicts the show's core topic.
 The work Untitled (Photo Wall) shows, on the one hand, a range of photographs of their brother being taught how to wash various garments (in the methods of the artist’s own fashion practice); on the other hand, photos of their grandfather being interviewed.
 With this, Carpenter shows a cross-generational perspective while juxtaposing images of surveillance and the context around such images with a man who worked as a government official.
 History that has impacted their family for the better or the worse.
 In doing so, they found a way to process and commemorate their family's history and reconnect with them.
 The photo essay is centered around memory in various forms, e.g., diving into generational and cultural memory as an intangible spiritual material.
 To place memory in a physical form, Carpenter draws from the oldest visual metaphors for the subconscious and thus water as a recurring element in his show, as a metaphor for memory.
 Water that holds memory, water that contains history, like the topic of Langston Hughes Negro speaks of rivers, which Carpenter draws inspiration from.

 • The transcript of Carpenter’s interview with his grandfather also got printed on the reverse of another freestanding, sculptural installation, preserved...